keqpan/mvs_w_depth_sk/README.md

     ```python fastmvsnet/train.py --cfg configs/dtu.yaml``` - for original FastMVSNet

-    ```python fastmvsnet/train1.py --cfg configs/dtu.yaml``` - for FastMVSNet with gt_depth directly added into the input as another dimension
+    ```python fastmvsnet/train1.py --cfg configs/dtu.yaml``` - for FastMVSNet with gt_depth directly added into the input as another dimension (our modification)

     You can change the batch size in the configuration file ```configs/dtu.yaml```.